Xlocsinjr/progProject/README.md

 total greenhouse gas emission.

 #### Features
-- The greenhouse gas emission by country over time can be visualized by a map chart coloring the countries by either their total greenhouse gas emission or the greenhouse gas emission per capita.
+- Chart 1: The greenhouse gas emission by country over time.
+This can be visualized by a map chart coloring the countries by either their total greenhouse gas emission or the greenhouse gas emission per capita.

-- Chart 1: The time element of the greenhouse gas emission by country over time visualization can be interactive, by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.
+- The time element of chart 1 can be interactive by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.

-- Chart 2: The greenhouse gas emission by source can be visualized by a bar chart.
+- Chart 2: The greenhouse gas emission by source.
+This can be visualized by a bar chart.

+- Chart 2 can have options to choose which greenhouse gasses are plotted in the bar chart.

-- Chart 3: The fractions of greenhouse gasses emitted from the total greenhouse gas emission can be visualized by a pie chart.
+- Chart 3: The fractions of greenhouse gasses emitted from the total greenhouse gas emission.
+This can be visualized by a pie chart.

-- (optional) If sources for chart 2 and 3 have data for individual countries, clicking a country in chart 1 could change for which country chart 2 and 3 are plotted.
+- clicking a country in chart 1 could change for which country chart 2 and 3 are plotted.

+- (optional) Via a bullet-point selection the user can choose which continent is shown in chart 1.
+The user will then have the option to "zoom in" to a particular continent.

 #### Sketch
 ![](doc/ideaSketch.png)